aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-processing-and-analysis/verifying-bounced-messages-with-csharp-code/_index.md

 // Search for bounced messages
 MessageInfoCollection messages = client.ListMessages();
-foreach (MessageInfo messageInfo in messages)
+foreach (var messageInfo in messages)
 {
     // Your code to analyze bounce notifications will go here }